-HCM's IVA Stock Selection System doesn't directly screen for Market Cap.
-However, its insistence on heavy Insider Buying, best decile Valuation, and an Analyst check to avoid stocks with deteriorating fundamentals primarily results in Small Cap stocks.
+As we note on our website under Factors: "Size is one of the three original factors when Fama and French published their three-factor model in 1993 to explain stock returns.
+Over the long run, small capitalization stocks tend to beat their large counterparts."
+The S&P 500, Large and Mega (>\$100 Billion) Caps, is a subset of primarily results in Small Cap stocks.
 For Fund only clients, and to enhance diversification for clients investing in individual stocks, we use both ETFs and OEFs.
 Currently the best Factor based ETFs come from BlackRock's iShares suite.
-As shown below, SMLF, which is highlighted at the end of the above Morningstar study, has outperformed IJR (orange line) since inception.
+As shown above, SMLF, which is highlighted at the end of the above Morningstar study, has outperformed IJR (orange line) since inception.